 Turn Off Wake Screen On Wrist Raise

 Does your Apple Watch display turn on every time you raise your wrist?
 That’s because a feature known as Wake Screen on Wrist Raise is turned on.
-This feature can lead to major Apple Watch battery drain as the display constantly turns on and back off.
+This feature can lead to major Apple Watch Series 3 battery life drain as the display constantly turns on and back off.

 As someone who does a lot of computer work, I immediately turned this feature off after seeing my Apple Watch display light up every time I adjusted my wrists while typing or browsing the internet.